sebbu2/LN-backup-sync/README.md

 Setup
 =====

-edit config.php and add the user/pass of wlnupdates.com
+edit config.php and add the user/pass of wlnupdates.com and webnovel.com

 edit dropbox.php and modify the local folder of Dropbox, including Apps\Books\\.Moon+\Cache subfolder for position sync from Moon+Reader